Doc Daneeka

 Doc Daneeka is a fictional character in the 1961 novel Catch-22 by Joseph Heller.

 Doc Daneeka is the squadron physician and a friend of the novel's protagonist, Yossarian.
 "Catch-22" itself is first explained in the novel when Yossarian asks Doc Daneeka to excuse him from combat duty.
 Doc Daneeka is also the title of Chapter 4 of the novel.

 Character sketch

-Motivations

-Doc Daneeka's main motivation throughout is for his own welfare, if that be making money or protecting his own life.
-He generally forgets his moral duty as a physician except in the most extreme of circumstances.

 Goals

 Doc Daneeka's goal before he is drafted into the war is to make a successful business out of his medical practice based in New York, he has stated that "my most valuable medical tool is my cash register".
-He lies to the drafting board about his health in an attempt to avoid the war and become well-off, as the competition is drafted instead.
+He lies to the draft board about his health in an attempt to avoid the war and become well-off, as the competition is drafted instead.

 Once he is drafted his main goal is to get through the war alive.
 He is a hypochondriac who never gets ill, and is looking to avoid anything that would increase the risk to his life.
 He sees unnecessary risks to include displeasing his superiors for grounding crew and being shipped off to the Pacific Ocean, water and its ability to drown a man, and having to fly in a claustrophobic aircraft, which he likens to "climbing back into the womb".